hierarchical-expressed-semantic-stack/semantic-stack/README.md

 # The Semantic Stack & Deterministic First-Hop (DFH)

-_A proposed external semantic layer + the strongest SEO primitive the web has ever had._
+Here is the real semantic layer + the strongest SEO primitive the web has ever had._

 This is the modern implementation of Berners-Lee’s original Semantic Web map.”

 The Transport Layer (TCP/IP) → moves packets